nortd/driveboardapp/docs/protocol.md

 Error Detection
 ---------------
 To recognize a faulty connection quickly every byte is send twice.
-The firmware compares these two byte and reports a transmission error should they ever not match.
+The firmware compares these two bytes and reports a transmission error should they ever not match.